websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/portlet-preferences.md

 1. Verify that the example module is working.
 Open your browser to `https://localhost:8080`

 1. Add the P1Z2 portlet to a page.
 You can find the example portlet under Sample Widgets.
-Note the default color is set to blue.
+Note the default color variable is set to blue.

 1. Click on the portlet's options icon (![options icon](../../../images/icon-options.png)) and click *Configuration*.
 The portlet's preferences window opens.